vtabary/scenarii/README.md

 ## TODO

-- Export the scenarios into a CSV File
 - Let the user add some comments on a failed scenario
 - Let the user to export the reports
 - Add the tester comments to the scenario list